enessmr/hyprland-material-you/README.md

 > Discord: <https://discord.gg/nCK3sh8mNU>

 I'm creating v2 version for this dotfiles, so for any spoilers go to discord server.
+This fork is v1 just with minor modifications. (no new modules)

 ## To install